gargsaar/singlepage_website_ni/_posts/2019-09-22-the-last-coin.markdown

   - Short Story
   - Fiction
 ---
-It was a Monday morning.
-Maa was ready with the paratha, an Indian bread filled with onion.
-Doing the same thing for ten years now, she had perfected the art.
-Baba wanted onion parathas every morning.
-Even Dadi, who was enjoying omelette in heaven, didn't know when was the last time he ate anything else.
-I liked omelette, but who cared what I liked.
+There was nothing unusual about that morning.
+The day began with Baba and I seated at the only table in our house, waiting for parathas, an Indian bread filled with onion.
+Baba was obsessed with paratha.
+I wondered why he ate only parathas –  night and day.
+I closed my eyes to ask Dadi, my deceased grandma who was enjoying chicken in the breakfast at heaven, "Why?"
+Even she didn’t know why Baba was so content.
+I liked chicken, but who cared what I liked.

+Baba turned, startled, to find a large cauliflower-shaped lady, his wife, loomed over him to feed him the fourth paratha.
+Maa was happy doing the same thing for fifteen years now.
+By the time Baba was done, I had finish only one.
+I wanted to have one more, but who cared what I wanted.
+"I'll not wait for you." he said, and left the table.

-I could finish only one paratha by the time he had finished three.
-I wanted to have one more, but he would not wait.
-Maa looked at me.
-I thought she wanted to throw the rolling pin to break his head into two.
-She did nothing.
-She wanted my permission to ask him if he could wait, as it was just a matter of minutes.
-I said 'No'.
-I didn’t want her to get a scold because of me.
+Maa, who stood closeby, had a rolling pin in her hand.
+She looked at me.
+I thought she would throw the rolling pin to break his nose.
+To my disappointment, she did nothing.
+She didn’t have the courage to even think about it.

-I said no to her for two more reasons: I didn’t want to walk for 2 kilometres as I needed to preserve energy for the football match; and it was the only time when I could learn how to drive Chetak.
-Our scooter, his only thing I was interested in.
+I had the courage, but I kept silent for two reasons: I didn’t want to miss the ride as it was the only time I learned how to drive Activa.
+Our scooter, his only thing I was interested in; and I didn’t want Maa to get a scold because of me.

+I sat cross-legged, holding Baba's clean, white shirt.
+He followed the same old route to the school and eventually to his shop.
+I knew the shortcut, but who cared what I knew.
+Baba never talked to me.
+Maybe, he was still upset with what I did to his nose.

+I was the first girl in the family after eight brothers, so Dadi was extremely happy with the news of my birth.
+She got so excited to see me that she ran with all enthusiasm towards the hospital room.
+She was a strong woman.
+She pushed the door with full power without realizing that Baba was standing just behind the door.
+Frightened with Dadi's sudden attack, he fell flat on the ground, and broke his nose.

+From a distance he looks ok, but up close the nose has tilted towards a side.
+I thought he must be happy as his peculiar nose had made him famous, but who cared  what I thought.

-Engrossed in Chetak, I didn’t realise I had reached school.
-Chetak stopped, I got down, and it went off in a jiffy.
-I hoped that Baba would wish me luck for the match, but I knew, it was a half-hearted hope.
+Lost in the thought of his nose, I didn’t realize when we reached school.
+Activa stopped, I got down, and it went on in a jiffy.
+I hoped that Baba would wish me luck for the dance competition, but I knew, it was a half-hearted hope.

-Just a step further, I turned back to notice that there was a coin on the road.
+Just a step further, I turned back to realize that there was a coin on the road.
 A kind that I had never seen before.
-In bold letters, it said KUWAIT.
+It engraved, "One Kuwait Dinar."

+That evening was unusual.
+Maa sat silently in a corner.
+I threw my bag on the sofa, and went straight to her.

+"How was the competition?" she asked without even looking at me.

+"We lost!"
+I replied, smiling.

+"Then why are you so happy?" she stared at me, bamboozling.

+"Why is Baba sherlock?"
+I muttered in an attempt to change the topic.

+"Only God knows why he has come so early today and what is he searching."

-We lost the match, but I was elated.
-Maa was flummoxed.
-Baba was sherlock.
-He was looking for something since he came home that evening.
-He had unsettled the house.
-She tried to inquire, a couple of times, but all in vain.
+Baba had unsettled the house.
+She tried to inquire a couple of times, but all in vain.

-Furiously, she asked, "what are you looking for?"
+She tried again, "what are you looking for?"

 "Nothing."

-She knew the answer won’t come easily, so she tried again.
+She knew the answer won’t come easily, so she tried for the fourth time.

-"A coin," he replied, finally, in hope for a help.
+"A coin," he replied, in hope for a help.

 "What coin?"

-He said, "KUWAIT."

-"KUWAIT, what?"
+"A Kuwaiti Dinar"

+"What dinar?"

-He didn’t reply as it was confirmed that she knew nothing about it.
+He didn’t reply as he knew that she knew nothing about it.

 But I knew.

 I couldn’t believe it was his.
 For a person who had never stepped out of Meerut, a small city in north India, how did he get the coin?
 And, why was the coin so special?

-I'm sure grandma would have the answers, but she was busy relaxing on a beach in heaven, and not reachable.
+I was eager to find the answer.
 I knew if I ask him, I would get only one thing - a slap.
+So I tried reaching Dadi.
+We couldn’t connect.
+Maybe, she was busy holidaying on a beach, hence, not reachable.

 I was in seventh heaven.
 Finally, the time had come to take revenge.
-I wanted vengeance for the parathas I couldn’t eat.
-I was certain that I would never give him that coin at any cost, even if Dadi comes and plead.
+I wanted vengeance for all the sacrifies I had to make because of him, including the parathas I couldn’t eat.
+I was certain that I would never give that coin, even if Dadi pleads.

 His search became fervent.
-He yelled at Maa for the third time.
+He yelled at Maa, for the fifth time.
 She never said anything to him.
 Her strength was her weakness.
 But this time, she lost the strength to be patient anymore.

-She shouted, "who will put the things back in order, your father?"
+Furiously, she shouted, "who will put the things back in order, your father?"

 He ran towards her with a rage in his eyes.
 I came in between.
-I opened my fist to show him the coin.
+I opened my fist to show the coin.
 I didn’t give it to him.
 His hand hit my cheek.
-I still didn’t give it to him.
+I still didn’t give.
 The second hit was even harder.
 It squeezed out the red liquid from my nose.
-I still didn’t give it to him.
-Humiliated, he turned towards Maa.
-Frightened by the next thing that could have happen, I gave the coin to him.
+I still didn’t give.
+Humiliated, he pushed me to the floor and moved towards Maa.
+Frightened by the next thing that could have happen, I threw it in front of him.

 The anger inside me burst into a fury.
 I screamed on his face.
-He didn't give a damn.
-I felt miserable.
-I was helpless.
+He didn't give a damn and walked away.
+I felt miserable as if someone  just spit on me.

 For the first time in my life I had something I never wanted to give to anybody, not even Dadi.
-I couldn’t understand how can a coin be more dearer to anybody than his wife or son.
-I couldn’t understand the reason for his animus disposition towards us.
-Why he hates us so much?
+I couldn’t understand how a coin can be more dearer to him than his daughter.
+I couldn’t understand the reason for his animus disposition towards me.
+Why he hated me so much?

-The thing that I understand was -  I hate him the most.
+The thing that I understand was -  I hate him too.

 The night got dark, but I was still awake.
 Suddenly, the door of my room opened.
 I expected Maa, but it was him.

 He came in and sat next to me.
 He took out the coin from his pocket and gave it to me.

+"We were not as we are today,” he began.

+“I know how it feels when you don't know from where you will get your meal when have not eaten for three days.
+Your grandpa gave this coin to me on his deathbed in a hope to revive our fortune.”
+A smile emerged on his face as he remembered his father.

+He continued, “I was just 16.
+I began my work at eight in the morning and went on until nine in the evening, for 20 years now to feed you, give you clothe and shelter.
+In the strugle of life I forgot to give love.”

+He eyes were wet.

+He came closer, and said, "One is auspicious as it lay the beginning, and Kuwaiti dinar is the richest currency in the world, so this coin is very special.
+Your grandpa believed it will change things, and so do I. This is the only thing I have of my father, but now I am giving it to you.”

+He placed the coin on my palm, and closed the fingers.

-"I got it from your grandpa.
-It was the only thing I had of him.
-I knew I'll have to let it go one day.
-Let it be today.
-Take care of it." he said and left the room.
+"I hope it will change things between us.
+Let's embark a new begining.
+Take care my love." he said and left the room.

+I collapsed into my bed, sobbing, thinking...I was so wrong that who cared, but he did.

 An unanticipated tear rolled down my eye.
+Love is a feeling that has no standard language, and every person has its own way of reflection.
+That moment, I felt the love.
 For a moment, I wanted to hug him.
-Love is a feeling that has no standard language, and every person has its own way of reflection.
-For a moment, I felt the love.
-For a moment, I wanted to forgive the evil to accept the good.

-Sooner receded the emotional impulse.
-The past became the present and itched the agonies of his deeds.
-I was too young to bear the pain or heal the wounds by myself.
-I preferred not to change.
-I pretended to find my solace in misery.
+Sooner when the emotional impulse receded, the past tried to became the present and itched the agonies of his deeds.
+But I had the option to forgive the evil to accept the good.
+And I preferred to change.